 Andy takes the job, but specifies that he will have to work on another project.

 Aiding another public officer to violate the Ethics Act is prohibited.

 Subject to the Attorney General's review, a board may adopt additional written policies further limiting personal or financial interests of board members.

 DECLARATION OF POTENTIAL VIOLATIONS BY MEMBERS OF BOARDS OR COMMISSIONS (AS 39.52.220)

-A board member whose interests or activities could result in a violation of the Ethics Act must disclose the matter on the public record and in writing to the board chair who determines whether a violation exists.
-A form for this purpose is available at www.law.alaska.gov/doclibrary/ethics or from the board or commission staff.
-If a board member objects to the chair's ruling or if the chair discloses a potential conflict, the board members at the meeting (excluding the involved member) must vote on the matter.
-If the board chair or the board determines a violation would exist, the member must refrain from deliberating, voting, or participating in the matter.
+A board member whose interests or activities could result in a violation of the Ethics Act if the member participates in board action must disclose the matter on the public record and in writing to the board chair who determines whether a violation exists.
+A form for this purpose is available at www.law.state.ak.us/doclibrary/ethics or from the board or commission staff.
+If another board member objects to the chair's ruling or if the chair discloses a potential conflict, the board members at the meeting (excluding the involved member) vote on the matter.
+If the chair or the board determines a violation will occur, the member must refrain from deliberating, voting, or participating in the matter.
 For more information, see Ethics Act Procedures for Boards and Commissions available at the above noted web site.

 ATTORNEY GENERAL'S ADVICE (AS 39.52.240-250)